Conservation and restoration of papyrus: Restoring a papyrus

 There are various methods which are used to restore damaged papyri, which may depend on the type of the damage on the papyrus.
 For example, if the ink on the papyrus has been damaged, then a very thin methyl cellulose or wheat starch paste is to be applied beneath the papyrus via a fine sable brush.
 If there is a mold attack, then a method which seems to work is to remove the mold via a spatula and then brush the contaminated area with a solution that is 50% water and 50% ethanol.
-Sometimes, a cellulose solution, which can be either Klucel or Hydroxypropyl Celluloid, is used to strengthen cell tissue and the vascular bundles.
+Sometimes, a cellulose solution, which can be either Klucel or Hydroxypropyl Cellulose, is used to strengthen cell tissue and the vascular bundles.
 Other materials such as papyrus juice and gum arabic can be used for the same reason as the cellulose solutions.
 A method that is used to treat papyri is to clean repeatedly.
 This is achieved by first placing the papyrus on dry blotting paper, and then cleaning the papyrus by removing the dirt via a scalpel, spatula or dry tweezers.
 Mechanical cleaning of the papyrus can also be done, after placing the papyrus on the dry blotting paper, via the use of a bristle brush to lightly brush the papyrus.
 A damp papyrus must be placed under a light weight to dry.
 These cleaning methods can be used repeatedly until the papyrus is fully treated.
 After restoring the papyrus, tweezers can be used to align papyrus fragments in place.
 Then, the papyrus is remounted using either the Stabiltex Sling system or the Polyester Sling system.